National census of street families places population over 46,000

-Kenya has more than 46,639 street children and families, the first-ever national census conducted in April 2018 shows.

-Half of all street girls and women in Kenya have HIV and other sexually transmitted infections, the report reads.
+Half of all street girls and women in Kenya have HIV and other sexually transmitted infections, the first-ever national census of street families reads.

 The report also reveals that 55 per cent of females have STIs while 74 per cent of males suffer skin diseases.